tomauty/react-native-chart/README.md

 react-native-chart is a simple module for adding line charts, area charts, or bar charts to your React Native app.

+**NOTE!** The current major version (1.X.Y) is still being developed.
+If you are looking for the most recent iOS-only version, please download `^0.1.4`.

 ![Screenshot](https://raw.githubusercontent.com/tomauty/react-native-chart/master/screenshots/README.png)

 ## Getting Started